The interview of our ward by a talented artist

 I prefer the man-made production of my works, in which the handicraft component is a form of supplementing and rethinking the conceptual discourse in postdigital art.

 But I must say that this was contributed, in the first place, by the Open Culture Foundation itself, as it selected grant applicants from newcomers from other cities.
-At the meeting, the head of the foundation Nataliya Resh asked to conduct a creative diary throughout the entire period of training, record your impressions as a new, unknown place, and fix your ideas and images.
+At the meeting, the head of the foundation, Nataliya Resh, was asked to conduct a creative diary throughout the entire period of training, record your impressions as a new, unknown place, and fix your ideas and images.

-This creative diary, in fact, determined my interests, materials, artistic language for the next four years, helped to implement two full-fledged personal projects "Reconstruction 4.0" in 2016 and "Big Data" in 2017 in CTI "Fabrika".
-Therefore, I am very grateful to the foundation, the curators and the founder of the OCF Natalia Resh, for their sincere interest and participation in my creative development!
+This creative diary, in fact, determined my interests, materials and artistic language for the next four years and helped to implement two full-fledged personal projects,"Reconstruction 4.0" in 2016 and "Big Data" in 2017, in CTI "Fabrika".
+Therefore, I am very grateful to the foundation, the curators, and the founder of the OCF, Natalia Resh, for their sincere interest and participation in my creative development!

-Such initiatives, when, in fact, there is a full-fledged individual curatorial work on developing creative potential - it is unique, very valuable and very demanded, especially since in schools such an individual approach is rarely practiced (at least that was two years ago).
+Such initiatives, when, in fact, there is a full-fledged individual curatorial work on developing creative potential, are unique, very valuable, and very demanded, especially since in schools such an individual approach is rarely practiced (at least that was two years ago).

 For the last six months, I have participated very little and exhibited, as I have embodied all the ideas I have learned during my studies and in my creative diary in my personal projects and numerous group exhibitions.
 So, now I'm looking for inspiration, I'm gaining material for new projects.
 I think maybe it's worth changing the place of location, living in some foreign art residence and again starting a creative diary!